 03. Ram trucks

 Selling automobiles is about engaging the emotions as much as anything else.
-So these print ads for Ram pickup trucks summon memories of the illustrative posters created in the 1930s and 1940s to whet the public's imagination for travel and adventure.
+So these print ads for Ram pickup trucks summon memories of the illustrative posters created in the 1930s and 1940s to awaken the public's taste for adventure.

-High end travel operator Kuoni wanted to move away from photography for their 2016 brochure.
-So, working with Altavia, they commissioned a series of illustrations to depict some of the world's most desirable locations in an attention-grabbing way.
+For its 2016 brochure design, high-end travel operator Kuoni wanted to move away from photography.
+So, working with Altavia, it commissioned a series of illustrations to depict some of the world's most desirable locations in an attention-grabbing way.

-The brief for illustrator Malika Fauvre was to create a hero cover and a series of four complementary illustrations for the different sections of the brochure.
-With a bold, minimal style, Fauvre's artwork gave Kuoni's brochure a look that really stands out as a premium product.
+The brief for illustrator Malika Favre was to create a hero cover and a series of four complementary images for the different sections of the brochure.
+Favre's bold, minimal style gave Kuoni's brochure a look that really stands out as a premium product.
 You can see the full campaign here.

 06. Royal Ascot